Edgar Davids: Barcelona (loan)

 Following some tensions with Juventus manager Lippi, as well as competition from new arrivals for a starting spot at Juventus during the first half of the 2003-04 season, Davids joined Barcelona on loan in January 2004.
 Joining midway through a season where the club was struggling in mid-table and recently appointed manager Frank Rijkaard was under considerable pressure, Davids led Barça's successful resurgence of form which saw them finishing second to Valencia in La Liga.
 Davids' arrival has been cited as the catalyst for the Catalan club's dominance of Spanish and European football during the mid-to-late 2000s (decade), with Barcelona winning La Liga the following season (after five years without winning the league title) and a La Liga and Champions League double in 2005–06.

 Inter Milan and Tottenham Hotspur

 In the summer of 2004, Davids permanently moved on to Italian club Inter Milan on a three-year contract.
 When Inter terminated the remaining years of his contract in August 2005, he moved to England on a free transfer to play for Tottenham Hotspur.
 He had a successful stay at Tottenham and instantly became a fan favourite.
-His first and only goal was in a 2–1 away win against Everton.
+His first and only goal was in a 2–1 away win against Wigan Athletic.
 Davids played for Spurs in the 2005–06 and the 2006–07 seasons, with the club finishing fifth in both seasons.